 Many users still do not know how to use terpenes, despite their prevalence.
 If you’re one of those people, then this post is for you.
 Here, we’ll review terpene’s properties and many usages.

 What Are Terpenes?

-A terpene is an organic compound that is made from some insects and plants.
+A terpene is an organic compound that is produced by various insects and plants and is derived from theses as oils.
 It is what gives flowers, herbs, and fruits their flavor and scent.
 If you go out and buy an essential oil, you are buying a liquid that has a concentration of terpenes derived from that plant.
 So, if you buy lavender essential oil, it will have terpineol, myrcene, and linalool in it.